c3bottles/c3bottles/INSTALL.md

 # Map

+There are two main ways of using the map: For an indoor event, you can use an appropriate building plan as the base for the map tiles.
+For an outdoor event it is useful to use a map source already present, namely OpenStreetMap.
+These two ways are described below in the "Internal map" and "OpenStreetMap" sections, respectively.

+*Attention:* No map source is defined by default!
+Please have a look in `assets/js/map.js`.
+This file contains the definition for the two map sources.
+Just uncomment the one you want to use.

+## Internal map

-To be able to use the drop point map, you first have to generate the map tiles.
+To be able to use the internal map, in addition to uncommenting it in `map.js`, you first have to generate the map tiles.
 The normal build task already does that with the map delivered with the package.
 If you replaced the map and just want to regenerate the tiles using the defaults, you can do this with:

     $ npm run build:map